Studio 1 (album): Background

 In February 2001, All Saints announced that they were to take a break so that they "could clear the air between themselves".
 Melanie Blatt said later that year that it was uncertain if they would reform, citing their difficulties with the financial and business aspects of the group.
 Shaznay Lewis later explained that the catalyst for the break-up was a disagreement over who would wear a certain jacket for a photoshoot: "I would never in a million years have put money on the group ending over a jacket incident.
 But when that incident happened, it fired up so strong, it had to be over.
 And the way I was then, the state we'd got into then, there was no way she was getting that stupid jacket."
 In November 2001, London Records released a greatest hits compilation entitled All Hits.
 The album peaked at number eighteen on the UK Albums Chart and was later certified gold, selling 100,000 copies.

 On 24 January 2006, it was announced that the band had reformed and signed a record deal with Parlophone.
 Blatt remarked: "I didn't know what to expect.
 Would it be the same?
 Would it be worse?
 But it was actually better, because we've all grown up."

-Blatt discussed the reunion in an interview with i-D magazine in 2012: "I don't think it was done for the right reasons...
-I know that I did it for the money.
-We got signed before we had even made music again, it wasn't like we felt we had something to give back to the world... we were given an opportunity and took it, without really thinking about it too hard".
+In a 2012 interview with i-D magazine, Blatt reflected that the reunion had not been done for the "right reasons", admitting that she participated primarily for the money, further elaborating: "We got signed before we had even made music again, it wasn't like we felt we had something to give back to the world [...] we were given an opportunity and took it, without really thinking about it too hard".
 She also said she never felt comfortable with the success the band had and that "it was not necessarily the plan at the beginning; there was a lot of compromise involved".
 She later stated in 2016 with the same publication: "Because you know what, we got signed [to Parlophone] having not made one piece of music.
 They signed the idea of us getting back together.
 I felt fraudulent from that moment on and it didn't feel like a real thing".